MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 "@ | Set-Content "index.html"

 ```

-I then ran the following command to create a bind mount volume:
+2. I then ran the following command to create a bind mount volume.
+This mounts our local directory ``` C:/Users/44749/site-content ```locally into the running container at: /usr/share/nginx/html

 ```
 docker run -it --rm -d -p 8080:80 --name web -v C:/Users/44749/site-content:/usr/share/nginx/html nginx